About houses in multiple occupation (HMOs)

 You can view our download Register of HMO licences.

 Please note that if requested to do so the Council must supply a copy of the public register or an extract from it.
-However everyone has rights with regard to the way in which the data on the register is handled and details cannot be used for marketing purposes or without the consent of the individuals listed on it.
-If you wish to view the full register you must book an appointment.
+However, everyone has rights with regard to the way in which the data on the register is handled and details cannot be used for marketing purposes or without the consent of the individuals listed on it.
+If you wish to view the full register at the Council House you must book an appointment.
+Alternatively, we can supply a copy of the full register electronically but there is a charge of £50 for this service.
 Telephone 01332 640764 or email firstname.lastname@example.org to do this.